kchylee/TinyApp/README.md

 ## Accessing websites through shortened URL's

+All of your shrunk URL's will be accessible in My Links.
 In order to access your saved websites through shortened URL's, type this in your browser address bar: `localhost:3000/u/your-6-character-shortURL`.
 This feature will be improved.
 Updates to come.